adam-aido/simple-cookie-consent/README.md

 1. Download the plugin and upload it to your `/wp-content/plugins/` directory
 2. Activate the plugin through the WordPress Plugins menu
 3. Go to Settings > Cookie Consent to configure the plugin

+## Database Storage & Compliance

+This plugin records all consent choices in a dedicated database table (`wp_cookie_consents`) which includes:

+- User ID (for logged-in users)
+- IP address (can be anonymized)
+- User agent
+- Consent type and details
+- Timestamp of consent

+### Consent Log Dashboard

+Administrators can access a consent log at Settings > Consent Log to:

+1. View all consent records with filterable columns
+2. See which specific categories were accepted/rejected
+3. Export consent records to CSV for compliance documentation
+4. Track consent changes over time

+### IP Anonymization

+For GDPR compliance, the plugin can anonymize IP addresses before storing them:

+- IPv4 addresses have the last octet replaced with zeros (e.g., 192.168.1.1 → 192.168.1.0)
+- IPv6 addresses have the last 80 bits (last 5 hextets) replaced with zeros

+This option is enabled by default and can be configured in settings.

 ## Usage